FLC16/FLC16/docs/refsheet.md

     - If the condition is 0, it is `zero`.
 If it is any other number, it is `nonzero`
 * `greaterthan` Pop A and B, push 1 if A\>B otherwise push 0
 * `lessthan` Pop A and B, push 1 if A\<B otherwise push 0
-* `sprite` Pop X and Y, and write the following bytes directly to video memory, line separated by 0xfe. e.g. `sprite 1 1 0xfe 2 2 0xfe 3 3`
+* `sprite` Pop X and Y, and write the following bytes directly to video memory, line separated by 0xfe.
+Use 0xee for a blank pixel. e.g. `sprite 1 1 0xfe 2 2 0xfe 3 3`
 * `bitnot` Pop A, push !A
 * `bitand` Pop A and B, push A&B
 * `bitor` Pop A and B, push A\|B